Last updated on Feb 14, 2019

 Hearing loss affects millions of people but remains highly under-treated in the United States.
-It is an unfortunate fact that 77% of the people who need hearing aids won’t get them because custom-made aids can cost thousands of dollars, and most American health insurance policies don’t cover them.
+It is an unfortunate fact that 4 out of 5 people who need hearing aids won’t get them.
+This resistance is partially because custom-made hearing aids can cost thousands of dollars, and most American health insurance policies don’t cover them.
 But what are the best low cost hearing aids on the market?

-The hearing aid market does offers a variety of low cost, one-size-fits-all hearing aids that many people choose over the expensive custom-made types, but unfortunately, many of these hearing aids will not perform to expectations and the customer will be out several hundred dollars.
+The exapanding hearing aid market offers a variety of one-size-fits-all, low cost hearing aids that many people choose over the expensive custom-made types.
+Unfortunately, many of these hearing aids don’t perform to expectations and the customer still will be out several hundred dollars.

-In the study, researchers evaluated MDHearingAid, an inexpensive (under $200) over-the-counter hearing aid, using a Fonix Hearing Aid Analyzer to give an analysis of its acoustics properties.
+In the study, researchers evaluated MDHearingAid’s inexpensive over-the-counter hearing aid using a Fonix Hearing Aid Analyzer to give an analysis of its acoustics properties.
 In addition, it was tested on real users with varying levels of hearing loss, who were asked to wear the device for a minimum of 30 days and complete surveys regarding quality and comfort.

 Dr. Babu believes that the line would give access to hearing aids for those who could not afford them and allow those patients to reap the medical, social, and emotional benefits of improved communicative abilities.